 “Wachana na yeye.
 Leave him alone."

-The next evening, the President moved quickly to reassert his political authority.
+The next evening, the President moved quickly to reassert his authority.
 He called a national press conference and explained his decision.
-“Following the results of the Referendum, it has become necessary for me, as the President of the Republic, to re-organise my Government to make it more cohesive and better able to serve the people of Kenya.
-The Cabinet is dissolved for the time being.
-I will run the country myself.”
+“Following the results of the referendum, it has become necessary for me, as the President of the Republic, to re-organise my government to make it more cohesive and better able to serve the people of Kenya.
+The Cabinet is dissolved.”

 He pledged to appoint a new cabinet within a month.
 In the meantime, he will be running the country single-handedly.
 After explaining what was going to happen and why, he used the executive powers given to him by the Constitution to take control of all levels of government.